MojoAuth/mojoauth-docs/content/integrations/bubble/index.md

 Now let's quickly create the logic to show the protected content when the user successfully logs in.

 - Add another **Action** > **Element Actions** > **Show.**
-- Then set the element as our Group Protected Content, and set "Only when: Result of Step 1 (Verify Token)'s logged_in is yes"
+- Then set the element as our Group Protected Content, and set **Only when: Result of Step 1 (Verify Token)'s logged_in is yes.**

 <div style="text-align:center">
   <img src="/images/Show-protected-group.png" alt="Show protected Group" />